OI4/oi4-oec-demo/README.md

 [***CLICK***](packages/oi4-oec-service-demo/README.md) for a detailed description of the service.

+## oi4-oec-pv-logger-demo

+The oi4-oec-pv-logger-demo service is a demo consumer to explain and understand the usage ot the [OI4 OEC service](https://github.com/OI4/oi4-service).
+It logs OI4 PV messages send to the broker.

+[***CLICK***](packages/oi4-oec-pv-logger-demo/README.md) for a detailed description of the service.

 ## oi4-oec-node-red-demo

 The oi4-oec-node-red-demo contains a Node-RED flow, demonstrating the basics about Message Bus communication compliant to OI4 OEC Guideline.
 It does so by simulating an application and several devices.